-I will join the Computer Science Engineering Division of Louisiana State University (LSU) as an Assistant Professor 2020 fall.
+I will join the Computer Science Engineering Division of Louisiana State University (LSU) as an Assistant Professor 2021 spring.
 I am looking for Ph.D. students who are self-motivated and have a strong interest in Machine Learning and Distributed Computing Systems.
 For more information about me and my research, please check my homepage.

 I would like to share with you my story about bridging machine learning and distributed computing systems.
 If you happen to be interested, please drop me an email with your CV and transcript at [email protected].

 The prosperity of Big Data and Machine Learning (ML) owes to the recent advances in distributed computing systems, such as Apache Spark and TensorFlow, which orchestrate numerous servers to process petabytes of data.

 With components across datacenters, physical servers, virtual machines, sub-systems, and software stacks, distributed computing systems are like the natural ecosystems—dynamic, complex, and random—a bug flapping its wings might cancel your Uber Eats order.

 In my Ph.D. study, I have been actively applying innovative machine learning techniques to understand the dynamic performance of distributed computing systems and build new systems with intelligent scheduling algorithms.
 We want to enable an autopilot in distributed computing systems.